 - Household income at or below 250% Federal Poverty Level (pdf) or Medicaid coverage

 - An orthodontist must determine presence of a functional impairment that meets qualifications established by DHEC.
-Eligibility must be confirmed the DHEC Division of Children with Special Health Care Needs orthodontic consultant.
+Eligibility must be confirmed by the DHEC Division of Children and Youth with Special Health Care Needs orthodontic consultant.

 - Payment for recommended orthodontic treatment

 - Payment for dental or other services needed in addition to orthodontic treatment to correct the functional impairment

 - Monitoring progress with child and parent or guardian to assure best possible outcomes.